girish-gowda/Competative-Coding-Practice/README.md

 Output

-Output the number of participants who advance to the next round.
+Output the number of participants who advance to the next round